 The Major provides an opportunity to know a segment of human knowledge deeply, with a sufficient grasp of its modes of thinking and analysis to make your own contribution.

-In addition to these structural elements, the curriculum provides space in your studies for a number of Free Electives.
+In addition to these structural elements, the curriculum provides space in your studies for a number of Electives, some in the School of Arts and Sciences and some beyond.
 These give you the freedom to pursue interests that may lie outside your major and that extend beyond those addressed in the General Education Curriculum.
 Take a course in a field that you have not otherwise encountered.
-Use one or more Free Electives to explore further a subject introduced in a sector course or learn about a subject that sheds light on your major
+Use one or more Electives to explore further a subject introduced in a sector course or learn about a subject that sheds light on your major